 1. Microcontrollers According to the size

-- 16-bits microcontroller: These have more precision and better performance than an 8 bit microcontroller.
-This is due to their bit data width having range of 0×0000 – 0xFFFF (0-65535) for each cycle.
+- 16-bit microcontroller: These have more precision and better performance than an 8-bit microcontroller.
+This is due to their bit data width having a range of 0×0000 – 0xFFFF (0-65535) for each cycle.
 It is a self-contained system that includes a processor, memory, and peripherals that can be embedded into any system.
 It allows better management of data and calculations at once.
 They have a faster clock speed and less power consumption than an 8-bit microcontroller.

 - 32-bit microcontroller: These microcontrollers can execute functions with fewer instruction cycles due to their wider data bus.
-These have more memory and peripherals such as USB, Ethernet Mac, CAN, SD/MMC that might not be available in 8 bit MCU.
-These microcontrollers operate at higher frequencies between tens to hundreds Mhz.
+These have more memory and peripherals such as USB, Ethernet Mac, CAN, and SD/MMC that might not be available in 8-bit MCU.
+These microcontrollers operate at higher frequencies between tens to hundreds of Mhz.

 2. Microcontrollers According to Memory Device